FASTCloud: A novel framework of assessment and selection for trustworthy cloud service: Introduction

 However, it is not easy for the potential cloud customers (PCC), such as enterprises, organizations and individuals that plan to adopt cloud service, to take full advantage of cloud computing \cite{Alabool2018Cloud}.
 Enterprises will face many challenges in migrating applications, workflow and business from traditional IT systems to the cloud platform.
 These challenges are often related to the specific requirements and characteristics of the existing business of customers, which depend heavily on the quality of service (QoS) of the cloud service provisioned by cloud service provider (CSP) \cite{2019Trust}.
-Moreover, with the increasing demands of customers, a large number of cloud services with similar functions and features provided by various CSPs have emerged in the cloud business market.
-Different cloud services can satisfy the multiple requirements of different cloud service customers (CSC) for QoS.
+Moreover, with the increasing demands of customers, a large number of cloud services with similar functions and features provided by various CSPs have emerged in the cloud business market \cite{hayyolalam2018systematic}.
+Different cloud services can satisfy the multiple QoS requirements for different cloud service customers (CSC).
 Therefore, it has truly brought about a tough challenge for PCCs to select a trustworthy CSP out of a large pool of candidate CSPs with similar offerings \cite{2016Managing}.
-That is, how to accurately and objectively assess the service quality level of cloud services provided by different CSPs has become one of the most challenging issues for PCCs.
+That is, how to accurately and objectively assess the trust level of cloud services provided by different CSPs has become one of the most challenging issues for PCCs.

-To address these issues related to trust, various researches on QoS-based cloud service trust assessment have attracted considerable interest.
-These studies focus on evaluating the trustworthiness or trust level of different CSPs by leveraging multiple QoS attributes related to their cloud services.
-The trustworthiness or trust level is a quantitative value, which is often considered as a comprehensive service capability of a CPS for provisioning the cloud service.
-However, the feasibility of QoS information acquisition mechanisms and the accuracy and efficiency of trust assessment methods are still urgent issues to be solved in the research on QoS-based trust assessment and selection of trustworthy cloud service.
+To address the trust issues in cloud service, various researches on QoS-based assessment and selection for trustworthy cloud service have attracted considerable interest.
+These studies focus on evaluating the trust level of various cloud services provided by different CSPs by utilizing the information or data related to the QoS attributes of cloud services.
+The trust level is denoted as a quantitative value, which is usually used to represent the comprehensive performance of CPS in providing cloud service with multifaceted capabilities.
+However, the availability andaccuracy of information or data regarding multiple QoS attributes of cloud service and the applicability and efficiency of trust evaluation methods are still urgent issues to be solved in the existing researches.